-regions The \$regions output from calculatePvalues.

-genomicState A GRanges object created with makeGenomicState.
-It can be either the genomicState\$fullGenome or genomicState\$codingGenome component.

-annotate If TRUE then the regions are annotated by the genomic state.
+regions The \$regions output from calculatePvalues. genomicState A GRanges object created with makeGenomicState.
+It can be either the genomicState\$fullGenome or genomicState\$codingGenome component. annotate If TRUE then the regions are annotated by the genomic state.
 Otherwise, only the overlaps between the regions and the genomic states are computed.

-..
 Arguments passed to other methods and/or advanced arguments.
-Advanced arignore.strand Passed on to findOverlaps-methods and countOverlaps.
-Default: TRUE.
+Advanced ar- guments: verbose If TRUE basic status updates will be printed along the way. ignore.strand Passed on to findOverlaps-methods and countOverlaps.
+De- fault: TRUE.
 Passed to extendedMapSeqlevels, countOverlaps and findOverlaps-methods.